wesley-ramos/elastic_stack/README.md

 ![Architecture](architecture.png "Architecture")

 ## Introduction

-The purpose of this meetup is to demonstrate how easy it can be to monitor various levels of the application
+The purpose of this POC is to centralize the logs of a multinentant application and mobile devices.

 ### Prerequisites
  - Docker